tigellus/Markdown/1. Critical Care for COVID-19/1. Critical care for non-interventionists/Critical care for non-interventionists.md

 Source: Mount Sinai Health System

 # ~Question 1
-Concerning the level of care, which one is incorrect?
+What is the appropriate level of care for COVID-19 patients?
-[RIGHT] Higher the threshold for ICU transfer
+[WRONG] Higher threshold for ICU transfer as to not overcrowd it [RIGHT] Lower threshold for ICU transfer to prevent quick patient deterioration
-[WRONG] Pattens with confirmed COVID-19 with rapidly increasing O2 requirements, non-rebreather, or NIV should be transferred to intermediate/ICU level of care
+* Patients with confirmed COVID-19 with rapidly increasing O2 requirements, non-rebreather, or NIV should be transferred to intermediate/ICU level of care.

-* Lower the threshold for ICU transfer

 # ~Question 2
 In which one of those areas can one wear surgical mask only (no N95 required) ?